G20: Lula faces high stakes on climate, taxing billionaires – DW – 11/14/2024

 While China's and India's positions on the new tax are ambiguous, Washington remains firmly opposed.
 US Treasury Secretary Janet Yellen told the Wall Street Journal in May that the measure was "something we can’t sign on to.”

-Incumbent President Donald Trump has yet to comment on the proposal but is unlikely to back hiking taxes on the uber-rich.
-His first term was marked by large tax cuts — which benefitted wealthy individuals and corporations the most.
-But during his shortlived run for the White House in 2000, he did promise to cut the national debt by levying a one-time 14.25% tax on the wealthy.
+President-elect Donald Trump has yet to comment on the proposal but is unlikely to back hiking taxes on the uber-rich.
+His first term was marked by large tax cuts — which benefited wealthy individuals and corporations the most.
+But during his short-lived run for the White House in 2000, he did promise to cut the national debt by levying a one-time 14.25% tax on the wealthy.

 Lula then faces tough odds in making any meaningful progress during the two-day summit, especially as many critical geopolitical issues, as well as Brazil's proposal to improve global governance will also dominate the talks.